Trail Access Hours:

 What You Need to Know

 The Mount Trashmore Trails and Overlook are closed for the season.
 More than 4,300 people used the trails and visited the overlook this year.

 After the season closure, work on facility improvements, including a new entrance for walkers and bicyclists, public restrooms, trail upgrades, and check-in building remodeling, will begin.
-Site work will continue into 2020.
+Site work continues in 2020.
 The improvements will allow for increased access for visitors and enhance site safety.
 Here is a preview of the site improvements - Facilities Access Improvement Project

 Please be aware and follow the rules.